 Operating segments are reported in a manner consistent with the internal reporting provided to the Managing Board.
 The Managing Board is responsible for strategic decisions for each segment.
-At December 31, 2018, the Company was organized on a worldwide basis into four reportable segments:
+At December 31, 2019, the Company was organized on a worldwide basis into four reportable segments:

-- Pharmaceuticals Production of medicines for human use;

-- Chemicals

-Production of chemicals products;

-- Cosmetics Production of cosmetics;

-- Botanicals Production of botanicals products.
+- Pharmaceuticals Production and sales of medicines for human use, medicines for veterinary use and pharmaceutical raw materials; - Chemicals Production and sales of chemicals products; - Cosmetics Production and sales of cosmetics; - Botanicals Production and sales of botanicals products.